Wu Wei Wifi Cafe

 Bad News Good News

 It’s not just dopamine that affects you adversely but overexposure to negative news stories that pop up in your browser.
-I don’t care how disciplined one thinks they are they don’t call it clickbait for nothing.
+I don’t care how disciplined one thinks they are; it’s called clickbait for a good reason.

 Wu Wei, pronounced “woo way,” is one such method.
-The Tao te Ching, upon which Wu Wei is based, translates as “the way of the world.”
+The Tao te Ching, the basis for Wu Wei, translates as “the way of the world.”
 The fundamental building block of Wu Wei is the concept of “actionless action” or “effortless action.”

 The Wanting Mind